-It’s natural to think thoughts such as these in the beginning.
-The symptoms you experience in your body, come from a primitive part of your brain.
+It’s natural to think of thoughts such as these in the beginning.
+The symptoms you experience in your body come from a primitive part of your brain.
 It reacts first and thinks later.
 If your mind thinks you are in danger, it will not wait for you to think about it and decide what to do.
-Instead it reacts for you, trying to keep you safe.
+Instead, it reacts for you, trying to keep you safe.

 Sweating and blushing

-When the heart is pumping blood around your body during the fight or flight response, your body cools itself by sweating.
-Blood vessels move closer to the surface of the skin and cause the redness you see – blushing.
+When the heart pumps blood around your body during the fight or flight response, your body cools itself by sweating.
+Blood vessels move closer to the skin’s surface and cause the redness you see – blushing.

-Once you are aware that you are sweating and blushing, especially if it happens in front of others, your thought processes become preoccupied with what you must look like, and whether the other person notices.
+Once you are aware that you are sweating and blushing, especially in front of others, your thoughts become preoccupied with what you must look like and whether the other person notices.
 This, in turn, may make you feel more anxious.
-Our thoughts are connected to what we feel and can produce symptoms in the body.
+Our thoughts are connected to what we think and can produce symptoms in the body.

 Your mind may be racing at night, and you may find it hard to “switch off.”
 This overactivity of your thought processes will keep you alert and make sleep difficult.
 You may then worry throughout the day that you will not sleep at night.